bysse/minime/README.md

 # minime
-GLSL transpiler with the goal of minifying the input shader in a way that makes it easy to compress.
+GLSL transpiler which minifies the input shader in a way that makes it easy to compress.